CloudBase Resources Migration Guide

 - Click "Create Cloud Function"

-- Upload exported code package (
+- Upload the exported code package (

-- Click "Complete" to create function
+- Click "Complete" to create the function

 Method 2: CLI Command Operations